 Desrochers, J. & Houck, G. (2013).
 Depression in children and adolescents: Guidelines for school practice.
 Silver Spring, MD: National Association of School Nurses.

-National Association of School Nurses (2013).
-Mental health of students (Position Statement).
+National Association of School Nurses (2017).
+The school nurse’s role in behavioral health of students (Position Statement).
 Silver Spring, MD: Author.

 Child Mind Institute: Speak Up for Kids